toddhgardner/toddhgardner.com/_posts/2018-01-24-pub-productivity-and-the-surface-pro.md

 The "entry level" Surface Pro, with a Core M processor, is woefully unusable--incapable of driving the OS alone jank-free.
 Don't bother with anything less than the Core i5.
 Even then, the device shudders occasionally while resuming, switching apps, or rotating the screen.

-Expect to spend the first 24 hours installing the updates for Windows, reversing the "helpful" setting defaults, and removing their pre-insralled bloatware.
+Expect to spend the first 24 hours installing the updates for Windows, reversing the "helpful" setting defaults, and removing their pre-installed bloatware.

 Candy Crush?
 Really Microsoft?